SyzygyCo-op/syzygyco-op.github.io/README.md

 1. GitHub will automatically create a preview of the proposed changes (look for a comment from "github-actions" with a link like <https://syzygyco-op.github.io/pr-preview/pr-sth>).
 It will take a few minutes after the pull request is created for this to become available.
 Good idea feary 🧚: [Check how it looks on mobile devices and various screen sizes](https://developer.chrome.com/docs/devtools/device-mode/).
 1. Once you're sure your finished, merge your branch into the `main` branch.
 1. Your changes will be automatically deployed to the live site in a few minutes.

+## How do I add or remove members?

+Add members in `src/members/`.
+Make sure to add a photo AND a markdown file with their name, relative link to the photo, and optionally a description in the body.

+Remove members by deleting their entries in `src/members`

 ## Help!